winterland1989/Action.js/README.md

 };
 ```

 This time, the `cb` that `guard` received are prepared for `Error` values, so we flip the logic, you can also return an `Action` if your need some async code to deal with the `Error`.
+Actually `guard` can receive an extra parameter before `cb` to filter what kind of `Error` `cb` can deal with, check out [source code](https://github.com/winterland1989/Action.js/blob/master/Action.coffee#L27)/[api doc](https://github.com/winterland1989/Action.js/wiki/API-document#actionprototypeguardcb--error---b).

 Following code demonstrate how to use our `next` and `guard`: